baerrito/duperfit/README.md

 ### GUI

-This is being developed as the most user-friendly option, but may have the least flexibility.
-This has not been bug-tested since adding the environment variable, so do be warned if it presently does not run as expected.
+This is the most user-friendly option, but has the least flexibility.
+You may look at your chosen supernova spectrum by clicking the "Draw" button.
+Aside from some additional options -- i.e., estimating the included error spectrum by default or not -- the GUI currently follows the same work flow as that of Superfit.
+Additional options may be added in future development.

 ### Class/script